ztimmons/dsc-significance-p-value-houston-ds-060319/README.md

 ## Summary

 In this lesson, you learned how to apply the ideas of hypothesis testing in regression analysis to associate significance and confidence level with your model.
 You used this with your previous regression model to check the association.
-In the next lab, you'll combine all the ideas around simple linear regression with OLS on a slightly more complex dataset with a more features.
+In the next lab, you'll combine all the ideas around simple linear regression with OLS on a slightly more complex dataset with more features.